ericgong2005/CS2620_Final_Project/Engineering_Notebook.md

  - Each jam room has its own gRPC handler
  - central process has gRPC handler that allows for creation of new rooms and joining exisiting rooms
  - each child should have a dedicated time-sync gRPC (less chance of backlogs) and one for the rest of the music related things
+ - ServerLobby can write to music files, ServerRoom can only read: users uploading music in a room will have the room pass the file to the lobby.
+This deals with concurrency issues.

 Considerations:
  - Will need to determine how many rounds of syncing are necessary for accuracy.
 If it takes a long time, might want to orchestrate some sort of delay on the user end before the music starts (ie: force everyone to pick a song and then vote on a song, with minimum 10s delay for each)